2005 Scott O'Dell Award winner

 ISBN 0689857306

-Download the Reading Guide
+Reading Guide

 Back to Books

 In 1870s small town Nebraska, nothing is easy for young Nathaniel Peale.
 His leg is crushed in a farming accident, so he can no longer help his father on the farm.
-Afraid he'll lose their homestead, Mr. Peale adopts a youn boy named John Worth through the Orphan train system.
-Nataniel feels replaced by this young boy and frustrated because his lost the closeness he had with his father.
+Afraid he'll lose their homestead, Mr. Peale adopts a young boy named John Worth through the Orphan train system.
+Nataniel feels replaced by this young boy and frustrated because he lost the closeness he had with his father.
 He also struggles to keep up with kids half his age when he attends school for the first time.
 John Worth doesn't have it any easier.
 His family died in a fire in New York City and now he's on a farm in Nebraska with no idea what to do.
 The boys struggle to find their place in their new family situations.
 Their struggle comes to a head when talk of a range war starts and they spot the person who's out to heat things up by cutting fences.

 ...
 The author convincingly conveys the boys' gradual realization of the value of one another's friendship.
 Other themes include the importance of reading and education, meeting challenges head on, relying on and playing a responsible role in your community, and recovering from loss.
 A special strength of the book is the characterization of Nathaniel's mom, whose fierce anger is emotionally balanced by her dedication to her family's well-being.
 Although she works as a tinker, she lets her husband take credit in deference to the mores of the time.
 A satisfying piece of historical fiction. —School Library Journal